haydenhargreaves/hhargreaves.net/src/journal/SOLID Principles: Writing Clean Code.md

 This article serves as an *introduction*, not a comprehensive guide.
 However, a simple understanding of the principles can help you level up as a developer!

+## Key Takeaways

+- **Single Responsibility Principle:** Each class should do one thing and have only one reason to change.
+- **Open/Closed Principle:** Code should be open for extension but closed for modification.
+- **Liskov Substitution Principle:** Subtypes must be substitutable for their base types without affecting program correctness.
+- **Interface Segregation Principle:** Never force a client to depend on methods it does not use.
+- **Dependency Inversion Principle:** Depend on abstractions, not on concrete implementations.

 ## Object-Oriented Programming Refresher